|

 Today, it continues to find a place in modern jewelry and design, where its radiant colors symbolize the beauty and excitement of our most cherished ceremonies.
 Its cultural significance is evident in its use as a symbol of luxury and refinement, a practice that contributes to both culture and tradition.

 The process of nacre creation determines the quality of the pearl.
 Cultured pearls result from the introduction of an irritant seeded in the mollusk by human interaction, while natural pearls form without human intervention.
-The value of pearls is significantly influenced by factors like size, shape, color, and luster, with round and larger pearls typically commanding higher prices.
+The value of pearls is significantly influenced by factors such asĀ size, shape, color, and luster, with larger, rounder pearls typically commanding higher prices.
 Harvesting pearls requires delicate precision; later, the act of opening each oyster requires skill and care to retrieve each pearl.
-Once extracted, each gem is cleaned, graded, and sorted based on its respective quality.
+Once extracted, each gem is cleaned, graded, and sorted by quality.

 Frequently Asked Questions